Skip to the main content.

 Insufficient starting energy is the leading cause of genset failure

 Most of us have positive experience employing batteries to start engines.
 We do it every day when we start our cars.
 Like the family car, most gensets depend on an electric storage battery to start the prime mover.3 Unlike the family car, however, failure of a genset to start can mean loss of life or significant financial losses.
 Failed starting batteries are the primary cause of genset failure.
 According to Cummins, “The number one reason standby generators fail to start is due to dead starting batteries.
-Over 80% of all starting failures are from this cause.”4 According to Caterpillar, “The greatest cause of inoperable standby generator sets is lack of maintenance - usually discharged or dry batteries.”5 These powerful statements suggest that making minor investment in one of the lowest cost genset systems has the potential to deliver enormous gains in genset dependability.
+Over 80% of all starting failures are from this cause.”4 According to Caterpillar, “The greatest cause of inoperable standby generator sets is lack of maintenance - usually discharged or dry batteries.”5 These powerful statements suggest that making minor investment in one of the lowest costs genset systems has the potential to deliver enormous gains in genset dependability.

 Why is genset starting less reliable than the family car?